The Onyx* is an exquisite material known for its beauty and high value in the stone industry.

 The Onyx is a translucent stone often used in decorative applications.
 Hence, it is mostly inside hotel lobbies, on bar tops, and as wall accents because of its unique and fascinating beauty.

 The stone is not as hard as granite.
 It breaks up or chips off easily.
 Therefore, it works for decorative applications only, never for heavy-duty functions.
 Moreover, it must be kept away from liquids because it is extremely porous.
-Exposure to any forms of acid, like wine or juice, will result to etching.
+Exposure to any forms of acid, like wine or juice, will result in etching.

 Design accents which require the use of Onyx call for a professional expert to do the job.
 It is essential to keep in mind, also, that placing it at the right locations only will help preserve its beauty for a lifetime.